Silver Nemesis: Production

 The working titles for this story included The Harbinger and Nemesis.
 Writer Kevin Clarke, who appears twice in the serial itself playing a tourist at Windsor, discusses the development of the plot on the DVD.
 He points out that he had seen very little of Doctor Who and that he met the production team without any idea of what his proposed story would be about.
 He made up a story on the spot in front of producer John Nathan-Turner that the Doctor is literally God, though this was not realised on-screen.
 The Cybermen were added later at the request of Nathan-Turner, to tie in with the programme's silver anniversary.

 Locations

 Permission was refused for filming at Windsor Castle so those scenes were shot at Arundel Castle.
 According to the DVD commentary, scenes were shot in woodland areas around Arundel Castle, notably the climax of Part Two, when the Doctor and Ace discuss the Cyber-threat while sitting near a fallen tree.
-The damaged and fallen trees were a result of the recent storm of 1987 that had caused widespread damage throughout southern England.
-Scenes at the gas works where The Doctor and Ace meet and combat the Cybermen were filmed on the site that later became the O2 (formerly the Millennium Dome).
+The damaged and fallen trees were a result of the Great Storm of 1987 that had caused widespread damage throughout southern England.
+Scenes at the gas works where The Doctor and Ace meet and combat the Cybermen were filmed on the site that later became the Millennium Dome, now the O2.